 Michael R. (Mike) Hightower, Chief Public Affairs Officer

 Mike Hightower joined JEA in 2015, bringing more than 35 years of governmental and legislative relations experience to the organization.
 He previously served 16 years on JEA’s Board of Directors, including two, two-year terms as Chair.

-In addition to his professional accomplishments, Hightower has dedicated his time, talents and leadership to numerous boards and commissions over the past 35 years.
-He currently chairs the Florida Governor’s Mansion Foundation and the Florida Association of Professional Lobbyists.
-In addition, he is the Senior Vice President, Special Projects for Florida House, Florida’s Embassy in Washington, DC.
-He also serves as an active board member of OneJax, Ounce of Prevention and Five Star Veterans Center.
+In addition to his professional accomplishments, he has dedicated his time, talents and leadership to numerous boards and commissions over the last 35 years.
+Presently, Mike chairs the following: the Florida Governor’s Mansion Foundation and the Florida Association of Professional Lobbyists.
+In addition, Mike is Vice Chair of Florida House, Florida’s Embassy in Washington DC and Five Star Veterans Center.
+He also serves as an active Board Member of the following: OneJax, Florida Ounce of Prevention, and Florida College System Foundation.

-Prior to joining JEA, Hightower chaired a number of civic and trade associations, including the United States Naval Academy, Jacksonville Chamber of Commerce, Florida House, Associated Industries of Florida, Florida Insurance Council, Florida News Service, Florida College System Foundation, Jacksonville Library Foundation, Jacksonville Political Leadership Institute, JaxBiz, Duval County Republican Party and the Cecil Field Base Closure Commission.
+Previous to joining JEA, Mike chaired the following Civic and Trade Associations: United States Naval Academy, Jacksonville Chamber of Commerce, Florida House - Florida’s Embassy in Washington DC, Florida College System Foundation, Associated Industries of Florida, Florida Insurance Council, Florida News Service, Jacksonville Library Foundation, Jacksonville Political Leadership Institute, JaxBiz, Duval County Republican Party, and the Cecil Field Base Closure Commission.

 Throughout the state, he is well-known for his political leadership, having served as chair or finance chair for more than 580 successful local, state, and/or federal candidates since 1972.
 He has assisted in raising more than $136.3 million for charitable, candidate and political party campaigns since 1981.